ai-med/AbdomenNet/README.md

-# Abdomennet - Pytorch implementation
+# AbdomenNet - PyTorch implementation

 A fully convolutional network for quick and accurate segmentation of abdominal organs
 -----------------------------------------------------------